raystack/dagger/docs/reference/configuration.md

 #### `PROCESSOR_PREPROCESSOR_CONFIG`

-Details on this configuration can be seen on [advance documentation](../advance/pre_processor.md) of pre processor.
+Details on this configuration can be seen on [advance documentation](../advance/pre_processor.md) of pre-processor.

 ### PostProcessor

 #### `PROCESSOR_POSTPROCESSOR_ENABLE`

-Enable/Disable using post processor.
+Enable/Disable using post-processor.

 * Example value: `false`
 * Type: `optional`